AryaaSk/Other-Projects/README.md

 ![Preview1](https://github.com/AryaaSk/Other-Projects/blob/main/Previews/connect41.png?raw=true)

 ![Preview2](https://github.com/AryaaSk/Other-Projects/blob/main/Previews/connect43.png?raw=true)
-*Unfortunately I had to write this in AngularJS instead of the usual Angular, and so there are quite a few bugs in the game, however they shouldn't hinder the playing experience too much.
-The code is also very messy but you can't really tell from the outside which is good*
+*Unfortunately I had to write this in AngularJS instead of the usual Angular, which means the code is messy and there are a few bugs, such as if 2 players have the same colour it will just let the host (the player who starts) win.
+However the bugs shouldn't hinder the playing experience too much*

 ## Embedded:
 This is a local version of the connect4, and I have enabled you to just embed it into your own project